WizardMath: Empowering Mathematical Reasoning for Large Language Models via Reinforced Evol-Instruct: Introduction

-Inspired by \EIname{} and Process-supervised Reinforcement Learning, this work aims to enhance the mathematical reasoning abilities of the SOTA open-source LLM, Llama-2~\cite{touvron2023llama2}.
-As shown in the Figure~\ref{fig:reinforcement_evol_instruct_pic}, we propose a new method named \REInameF{} (\textbf{\REInameS{}}), which could firstly generate diverse math instructions data by math-specific \EIname{}, then we train an instruction reward model (IRM) and a process-supervised reward model (PRM)~\cite{lightman2023openai-verify-step-by-step,yuan2023rrhf,dong2023raft,bai2022constitutional-claude,uesato2022deepmind-orms,yuan2023RFT,creswell2022selectioninference}, the former indicates the quality of the evolved instruction and the later receives feedback for each step in the solution.
-The brand-new \EIname{} method includes two downward evolution and upward evolution progress to produce the grade school math and challenging math respectively.
-Initially, we re-generate, filter and finetune the original math instruction data from GSM8k~\cite{cobbe2021training_gsm8k_2} and MATH~\cite{hendrycks2021measuring}.
-Immediately, we train the Llama-2 models to obtain the reward models and our \modelname{}.
+Inspired by \EIname{} and Process-supervised Reinforcement Learning, this work aims to enhance the mathematical reasoning abilities of the LLMs.
+As shown in the Figure~\ref{fig:reinforcement_evol_instruct_pic}, we propose a new method named \REInameF{} (\textbf{\REInameS{}}), which could firstly generate diverse math instructions data by brand-new \MathEIname{}, which includes two downward evolution and upward evolution progress to produce the grade school math and challenging high school math respectively.
+However different from WizardLM~\citep{xu2023wizardlm} and WizardCoder~\citep{luo2023wizardcoder}, which mainly focus on the SFT stage and are susceptible to learning hallucinated information from the teacher model, we innovatively introduce PRM to address the False-Positive issue in the problem-solving process.
+Moreover, to prevent instruction evolution from spiraling out of control, we incorporate an instruction reward model (IRM) as a mitigating strategy.
+Thus, we train an instruction reward model (IRM) and a process-supervised reward model (PRM)~\citep{lightman2023openai-verify-step-by-step,uesato2022deepmind-orms, wang2024-mathshepherd, chen2024-autoprm}, the former indicates the quality of the evolved instruction and the latter offers feedback for each reasoning step in the solution.
+Initially, we finetune LLMs with the evolved math data.
+Immediately, we leverage GPT-4 to produce the ranking order of instructions, and the correctness of each reasoning step, then optimize the LLMs to obtain the reward models.
+Finally, we implement the step-by-step PPO to train our \modelname{}.

-We perform experiments on two mathematical reasoning benchmarks, namely GSM8k~\cite{cobbe2021training_gsm8k_2} and MATH~\cite{hendrycks2021measuring}, the results demonstrate that our \modelname{} outperforms all other open-source LLMs, achieving state-of-the-art performance.
-Specifically, \modelname{} observe a substantial improvement in pass@1 with an increase of +24.8 (81.6. vs. 56.8) on GSM8k, and +9.2 (22.7 vs. 13.5) on MATH.
-Notably, our model even also significantly surpasses OpenAI's ChatGPT-3.5\footref{fn:chatgpt}, Anthropic’s Claude Instant-1~\cite{bai2022constitutional-claude}, and Google's PaLM-2~\cite{palm2} in terms of pass@1 on GSM8k.
+We perform experiments on two widely used mathematical reasoning benchmarks, namely GSM8k~\citep{cobbe2021training_gsm8k_2} and MATH~\citep{hendrycks2021measuring} covering math problems from grade to high school levels, the results show that our \modelname{} outperforms all other open-source LLMs at the same model size, achieving state-of-the-art performance.
+For instance, \modelname{}-70B significantly outperforms MetaMath-70B by a significant margin on GSM8k (92.8 vs. 82.3) and on MATH (58.6 vs. 26.6).
+Specifically, \modelname{}-Mistral-7B observed a substantial improvement in pass@1 with an increase of +12.8 (90.7. vs. 77.9) on GSM8k, and +26.8 (55.4 vs. 28.6) on MATH compared to MetaMath-Mistral-7B.
+Notably, our 70B model even also significantly surpasses those powerful proprietary LLMs, such as GPT-3.5-Turbo, Claude 2~\citep{bai2022constitutional-claude}, Mistral Medium~\citep{jiang2024mixtral}, Gemini-Pro ~\citep{geminiteam2023gemini}, PaLM-2~\citep{palm2} and GPT-4-early-version.

-The main contributions of this work are as following:
+The main contributions of this work are as follows: